 Ok, I admit it.
 I once bought an expensive pair of sandals from the Walking Store, convinced I’d need “practical” shoes in Mexico.
 In two months they were thrashed.

-Yes, Mexico does have style.
-The fashion industry represents 10% of Mexico’s GNP.
-Mexican designers (Andrés Jimenez, Manuel Cuevas, José Maria Torre, Ricardo Seco, and Edwardo Lucero for example) made their mark at Europe’s last big fashion week with their mix of traditional and the flamboyantly new.
+Mexico has style.
+In doing a little reading, I discovered that the fashion industry represents 10% of Mexico’s GNP.
+Mexican designers (Andrés Jimenez, Manuel Cuevas, José Maria Torre, Ricardo Seco, and Edwardo Lucero for example) made their mark.

 What you’ll see in Mexico is clothing that combines European cuts with the natural fibers of Mexico, like cotton bark and agave.
 The beautiful textiles for which Mexico is known makes its way into handbags, shawls and even shoes.

 What does Mexican haute couture mean to the traveler or to even the person coming to Mexico for an extended stay who wants to bring no more than a suitcase and a carry on?

 When you’re young and cute (or handsome), you can get away with a lot.
 After 40, not so much.
 Here are some items to bring that make fashion sense for the rest of us boys and girls.
 (Other sources for this article, Refinery 29's "Do's and Don'ts of Travel Style," The Snarky Nomad "The Long Overdue of Stylish Travel Clothing," and "Pack Like a Designer" by Conde West Travel.)